 The CFA Level 2 Exam is widely regarded as the most difficult exam of the CFA Program.
 It builds on the foundational concepts from Level 1 while moving into advanced topics such as asset valuation, financial modeling, and portfolio management.

-CFA Level 2 Exam Format
+What is the CFA Level 2 Exam Format?

 The CFA Level 2 Exam includes 88 multiple-choice questions across 22 item sets, 2 of which are unscored trial items.
 Each session features 11 item sets and lasts 2 hours and 12 minutes, with an optional break in between.